JorgeAngel/jorgeangel.github.io/_pages/about.md

 My current research consists in the development of data-driven solutions for identifying and disrupting operations of illicit supply networks.

 I received my Bachelor's and Master's degrees in Mechanical Engineering from the Karlsruhe Institute of Technology (KIT).
-I completed  my PhD also at KIT within the Institute of Automation ans Applied Informatics.
-My PhD research consisted in deveolping new probabilistic forecasting approaches able to quantify in some way the uncertainty of future renewable power generation and load.
+I completed  my Ph.D. also at KIT within the Institute of Automation and Applied Informatics.
+My Ph.D. research consisted in deveolping new probabilistic forecasting approaches able to quantify in some way the uncertainty of future renewable power generation and load.

 Research is for me a chance solve everyday problems, an opportunity to keep learning, and a possibility of of contributing to the ever expanding pool of human knowledge.